-If you own any sort of motor vehicle inlcuding motorcycles and you’re going to be driving on Spanish roads, it is a compulsory tax – and a word of warning here - they can and will impound your vehicle if you are found without a valid car tax (IVTM) receipt.
-So make sure you do not give the traffic police the opportunity!
+If you own any sort of motor vehicle including a motorcycle and you’re going to be driving on Spanish roads, it is a compulsory tax – and a word of warning here - they can and will impound your vehicle if you are found without a valid car tax (IVTM) receipt.
+So make sure you don’t give the traffic police the opportunity!

 How Much Does Spanish Road Tax Cost?

-We’ve already indicated that the price of car tax here in Spain is cheaper than in the UK, but whereas in the UK the price (according to engine size, age of vehicle, emissions etc), here in Spain it varies according to the type of vehicle, horsepower (Potentia Fiscal), and the region in which it is registered.
+We’ve already indicated that the price of car tax here in Spain is cheaper than in the UK, but whereas in the UK the price is calculated on the engine size, age of vehicle and emissions etc, here in Spain it varies according to the type of vehicle, horsepower (Potentia Fiscal), and the region in which it is registered.

-When Is Spanish Road Tax Due?
+Spanish Car Road Tax Calculators

 You can pay your IVTM at your local town hall assuming that your car is registered in your local region or municipality.
 You can also pay at the bank.
-In fact once you are on the system and have paid IVTM, you just go along to the bank, and they will have the details on their computer system courtesy of your local authority.
+Once you are on the system and have paid IVTM, you just go along to the bank, and they will have the details on their computer system courtesy of your local authority.
 It’s the same for the Spanish equivalent of your council tax too.

 Documentation Required When Paying IVTM

-When you go to the town hall or bank to pay your road tax you will usually need to present a few items of documentation along with your payment.
+When you go to the town hall (Ayuntamiento) or bank to pay your road tax you will usually need to present a few items of documentation along with your payment.
 These are:-

-Buyer Beware when Buying a Secondhand Car
+Buyer Beware when Buying a Second-hand Car

 If you’re buying a new car from a dealer, they will guide you through the process of applying for the first IVTM for that vehicle.
-If you are purchasing a second hand car, it can be worth paying a small fee to a gestor who will check the vehicle documentation, any outstanding taxes and help you to register the vehicle.
+If you are purchasing a second-hand car, it can be worth paying a small fee to a gestor who will check the vehicle documentation, any outstanding taxes and help you to register the vehicle.